-Indiana University Bloomington is a public, state institution, so it offers a reduced tuition rate of $9,815 for in-state students who attend full-time.
+Indiana University Bloomington is a public, state institution, which means it offers a reduced tuition rate of $10,012 for students who qualify as state residents and attend full-time.
+For students who are not considered Indiana-residents, out-of-state tuition is $37,685 a year.

-Choosing an insitution where you are eligible for the reduced tuition offered to state residentscan drastically reduce the overall cost of college.
-Take the time to confirm your state's requirements for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be additional requirements too, depending on the state you and your parents currently live in.
+Choosing a college where you qualify for the reduced tuition offered to state residentscan drastically reduce the cost of tuition, as well as loans and interest owed.
+Be sure to check your state's guidelines for how to qualify for in-state tuition.
+Each state has different requirements to qualify as in-state resident.
+The most common requirement is that students must have lived in the state for a full year before starting school.
+There may be additional requirements as well, depending on the state you and your parents currently live in.

 IU Bloomington has the same tuition for international students as for those from out of state.

-Students from outside of the U.S. usually do not qualify for for federal financial aid, but should research private or IU Bloomington-specific grants, scholarships, and other funding opportunities..
-International students with need may be eligible for the following types of financial support at IU Bloomington:
+Students from outside of the U.S. are not eligible for federal financial aid, but may be eligible for private or IU Bloomington-specific aid and scholarships.
+International students who demonstrate financial need may qualify for the following types of financial support at IU Bloomington:

 International students without financial need may be eligible for merit-based institutional scholarships.

-Tuition is not the only cost of attending college;there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to tuition, room and board, books, transportation and fees are also costs it consider when planning for college.
 Let's take a look at what impacts these costs, and what to expect at IU Bloomington.

-Housing and campus dining at IU Bloomington is $11,206 a year.
-This includes the cost of living in dorms or other on-campus housing, plus a dining plan that enables you to eat in the IU Bloomington's on-campus cafeterias and dining halls.
+Housing and campus dining at IU Bloomington is $12,228 a year.
+This covers the cost of living in dorms or other on-campus housing, and a dining plan that allows you to eat all or some of your meals the school dining facilities.

-Keep in mind, there could also be other costs associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
-Most colleges have ways for students with financial need to find ways to lower or eliminate these fees.
+Keep in mind, there could also be additional fees associated with participating in certain activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Many schools offer resources so that those with financial need to find ways to lower or eliminate these fees.

-The total cost of transportation in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?.
-Will you need to pay to park on-campus?
+The total cost of getting around in college can really vary.
+Will you drive, fly, or take public transportation to school?
+Is on-campus parking free, or will you need to budget for parking?
 Is the campus small enough that you can easily walk from class-to-class??
-Do you own a car, or are you planning to use public transportation?
-All of these factors can make a big difference in your estimated cost of transportation.
-Keeping in mind, first-year students are allowed to park a car on campus.
+Do you own a car, or will you need to use busses, subways, or other modes of transportation?
+All of these questions can make a big difference in your estimated cost of transportation.
+At IU Bloomington, freshman are allowed to park on campus.

 Where are a college is located can also have a big effect on your transportation budget.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the other hand getting around in a city might be costly, but there may be more trains, busses and affordable flights to actually get to school.
-The Indiana University Bloomington campus is in a small town setting in Indiana, not far from Indianapolis.
+On the other hand getting around in a city is usually costly, but there may be more trains, busses and affordable flights to actually get to school.
+Indiana University Bloomingtonis in a small town setting in Indiana, not far from Indianapolis.

 Tuition and fees may vary depending on program, course level, location, and more.